apify/apify-docs/docs/proxy/residential_proxy.md

 **Pricing is based on data traffic**.
 It is measured for each connection made and displayed on your [dashboard](https://console.apify.com) in the Apify console.

-If you would like to use residential proxy or for more information, [contact us](https://apify.com/contact).

 ## [](#limitations) Limitations

 Apify provides 2 levels of residential proxy: